HenrikSamuelsson/course-introduction-to-software-product-management/introduction-to-spm.md

 # Introduction to Software Product Management

-Notes on the course Intrduction to Software Product Management.
+Notes on the course Introduction to Software Product Management.

-## Module 1 Software Product Managemet - The Discipline
+## Module 1 Software Product Management - The Discipline

 Learning goals of the course:

 - Identify three goals to achieve better software
-- Definiton of the role of a Software Product Manager
+- Definition of the role of a Software Product Manager
 - Describe several ways a project can be deemed successful
 - Introduction to the core values in the Agile Manifesto
 - Introduction of the 12 principles described in the Agile Manifesto
-- Be able to describe four integral components of softwara product management
+- Be able to describe four integral components of software product management
   - Process
   - Requirements
   - Planning